Graph Structured Operator Inequalities and Tsirelson-Type Bounds: Complete and Sparse Graph Operator Bounds

 This section develops the main operator norm inequalities for tensor sums of self-adjoint contractions.
 We begin with the complete graph case, where every pair of indices interacts, leading to a universal bound that depends only on the pairwise commutator and anticommutator norms.
 This gives a global inequality valid for all finite families of self-adjoint contractions.

-We then derive a sparse graph extension, in which the interactions are restricted to the edges of a fixed graph.
+We then derive a sparse graph extension, in which the interactions are restricted to the edges of a fixed graph $G=(V,E)$ on $\{1,\dots,m\}$.
+Here $V$ indexes the summands $x_{i}\otimes y_{i}$ and $E$ specifies which pairs $(i,j)$ are treated as edges whose interaction terms $\phi_{ij}$ are retained explicitly in the bound.
 Under a natural domination condition on the off-edge terms, the same operator norm formulation yields a controlled estimate whose scaling depends on the minimum degree of the graph. \begin{thm} Let $x_{1},\dots,x_{m}\in B\left(H\right)$ and $y_{1},\dots,y_{m}\in B\left(K\right)$ be self-adjoint contractions.
 Set

 Then

 In particular, if for each pair $\left(i,j\right)$ either $\left\{ x_{i},x_{j}\right\} =0$ or $\left\{ y_{i},y_{j}\right\} =0$, then

 \end{thm}